Raman Raghav

-Raman Raghav, also known as Sindhi Talwai, Anna, Thambi, and Veluswami, was a serial killer active during the mid-1960s, labelled by many as Jack the Ripper of India.
+Raman Raghav, also known as Sindhi Talwai, Anna, Thambi, and Veluswami, was a serial killer active during the mid-1960s.
 Raghav went on a killing spree for over three years, with the first round of murders taking place in 1965 and 1966 when 19 people were attacked, and a second round of killings taking place in 1968.
 He was caught by Maharashtra Police on 27 September.
 Raghav was spared a death sentence due to mental illness, and was subsequently sentenced to life imprisonment; he died in hospital while in prison custody in 1995.

-Serial killings
+Serial killer

 A series of murders occurred on the outskirts of Mumbai in August 1968.
-Pavement and slum dwellers were bludgeoned to death while they slept.
+Pavement dwellers and homeless were bludgeoned to death while they slept.
 All the murders took place at night and were committed using a hard, blunt object.
-A similar series of murders had taken place a few years earlier (1965–66) in the Eastern suburbs of Mumbai.
-In that year, as many as 19 people had been attacked, out of which 9 victims had died.
+A similar series of murders had taken place a few years earlier (1965–66) in the Eastern suburbs of Mumbai with as many as 19 people being attacked, with 9 dying.

 Police suspected Raman Raghav and arrested him.
-A homeless man, he had past mentions in the police files, and spent five years in prison for robbery.
+A homeless man, he had past mentions in the police files and spent five years in prison for robbery.
 As no solid evidence could be found against him for the new set of crimes, the police let him go.
 When the killer struck again in 1968, the police launched a manhunt for him.
 Ramakant Kulkarni, then the Deputy Commissioner of Police CID (Crime) took over the investigation and spearheaded a massive combing operation in the city.
 In this attempt, the police were successful in arresting him.

 In his confession, he admitted that he had murdered 41 people in 1966 along the GIP (Great Indian Peninsular Railway as the Central Railway (India) was then known) line and almost a dozen in 1968 in the suburbs.
-However, it is likely that he killed many more.
-There was widespread public anxiety and panic in Mumbai.
-Inhabitants of slums and apartments dreaded sleeping out in the open or with open windows and balconies.
+It is suspected that he killed more.
+During his killings, many lived in fear in Mumbai with inhabitants of slums and apartments fearing sleeping in public or with open windows and balconies.

 Arrest

 Sub-inspector of police Alex Fialho recognized Raghav from obtained reports and descriptions from those who had seen him.
 Fialho searched for him and detained him with the help of two respectable witnesses from the area.
 He claimed to be Raman Raghav, but old records disclosed that he had several aliases including "Sindhi Dalwai", "Talwai", "Anna", "Thambi", and "Veluswami".
 The bush shirt and the khaki shorts that he had been wearing were bloodstained and his shoes were extremely muddy.
 His fingerprints matched with those on record and confirmed that he was Raman Raghav alias "Sindhi Dalwai".
-He was arrested under section 302 Indian Penal Code on charge of murder of two persons; Lalchand Jagannat Yadav and Dular Jaggi Yadav at Chinchawli village, Malad, Greater Bombay.
+He was arrested under section 302 Indian Penal Code on the charge of murder of two persons; Lalchand Jagannat Yadav and Dular Jaggi Yadav at Chinchawli village, Malad, Greater Bombay.